 The Wiggle offers a relatively flat route between Duboce Park and the Panhandle, enabling bicyclists to avoid some of San Francisco’s notorious hills.
 We support a “neighborhood greenway” along this route that prioritizes walking and biking.

 The San Francisco Municipal Transportation Agency and Public Utilities Commission are working together to improve the walking and biking experience along the Wiggle.
 In 2013, they unveiled final plans that include a traffic diverter at Scott and Fell Streets as well as traffic-calming measures that will improve biking conditions on this well-used stretch of the bike network.
-While there are still opportunities for more improvements, it’s crucial that we voice our support now so that this plan is not compromised.

 After a series of community meetings, SFMTA revealed the following plans following a final open house on January 22, 2014: